Collection: Nipple Piercing Barbells, Captive Bead Rings, Replacement Ends

 Nipple piercings have the ability to showcase more than one type of jewelry.

-Having multiple styles of nipple jewelry designs, allows for comfort, customization and variety over time.
+Having multiple styles of nipple jewelry designs, allows for comfort, customization and an exciting body jewelry collection.

 Here are a few of the most common body jewelry styles worn in nipple piercings: